joneskim/llms/readme.md

 ## Oasis LMS via WhatsApp
 Oasis LMS in `services/oasis_lms` is a small FastAPI service that provides a WhatsApp-based learning interface.
 It uses a collection of "smol" agents for tasks like progress tracking, quiz generation, and teacher broadcasts.
+Teachers can now send quiz questions directly from WhatsApp and review student results.
 See `services/oasis_lms/README.md` for setup details.